ulissesjdeo/s24u_debloat/README.md

 ## My results

-I have about 2.5 to 3.5 GB more free RAM compared to before, and I've noticed a ridiculous roughly 45% improvement in battery life.
+I have about 1.5 to 2.5 GB more free RAM compared to before, and I've noticed a ridiculous roughly 45% improvement in battery life.

 ## FIX ME